bilaltas/Responsivity-Tool/README.md

 # Usage
 - Enter "http(s)://yourdomain.com/responsivity"
-- Click the gear icon and hit "Update" button
+- Click the "Start" button

 # TO-DO
+- Choosable orientation for rotatable devices!
+- Compact mode (Device tabs; only one device can be shown)
-- ...
+- Night Mode :)